Hell, Norway

-Hell ([ˈhɛlː], Trøndersk: [ˈheʎ]) is a village in the Lånke area of the municipality of Stjørdal in Trøndelag county, Norway.
+Hell ([ˈhɛlː], Trøndersk: [ˈheʎ]) is a village in Stjørdal Municipality in Trøndelag county, Norway.
 It is located in the western part of the municipality, about 3 km south of the town of Stjørdalshalsen.
-The 1.26 km2 village has a population (2018) of 1,589 and a population density of 1525 PD/km2.
+The 1.26 km2 village has a population (2023) of 1,921 and a population density of 1525 PD/km2.

 Hell is a post town with two post codes: 7517 for delivery route addresses and 7570 for post-office boxes.
 Hell currently has a grocery store, gas station, a fast food shop, and a retirement home.
 Until late 1995, the European route E6 highway was aligned through Hell and across the Hell bridge to Sandfærhus (nearby is the Trondheim Airport, Værnes).
-The new road now goes around the village.
+The new highway (completed in 1995) now goes around the village.

-Name
+Etymology

 The village of Hell has become a minor tourist attraction because of its name, as visitors often have their photograph taken in front of the station sign.
 A smaller building on the railway station has been given the sign gods-expedition, which is the archaic spelling of the word for "goods handling" (godsekspedisjon would be the spelling in the contemporary Norwegian language).

 The name Hell stems from the Old Norse word hellir, which means "overhang" or "cliff cave".
 It has a more common homonym in modern Norwegian that means "luck".
 The Old Norse word Hel is the same as today's English Hell, and as a proper noun, Hel was the ruler of Hel.
 In modern Norwegian, the word for hell is helvete.